AERO Specialties: Awards

 In 2016, AERO Specialties was awarded the President's "E" Award For Exports.
 The award, presented by U.S. Secretary of Commerce Penny Pritzker, is the highest recognition any U.S. entity can receive for making a significant contribution to the expansion of U.S. Exports.

 In 2015, owner Matthew Sheehan was named Ground Support Worldwide's Team Leader of The Year at the annual GSE Expo Worldwide in Las Vegas, Nevada.
 The award honors an "individual who has taken a leadership role with personnel."

 AERO Specialties received the U.S. Department of Commerce Small Business Association (SBA) Northwest regional exporter award on May 4, 2011.
 This honor came in addition to being recognized as the SBA exporter of the year in Idaho.

 On May 6, 2009, in honor of World Trade Day, AERO Specialties was awarded the U.S. Department of Commerce Commercial Service Export Achievement Certificate for recent accomplishments in the global marketplace, presented by the Idaho Export Council.

 The Boise Metro Chamber of Commerce awarded AERO Specialties its Small Business of the Year award in June 2002.

-Associations and conventions

-AERO Specialties is a member of these associations: